mesmacosta/datacatalog-util/tutorials/tags/TUTORIAL.EXPORT.md

 ## Intro

-This tutorial will walk you through the execution of the Data Catalog Fileset Exporter.
+This tutorial will walk you through the execution of the Data Catalog Util Export Tags CLI.

 ## Python CLI

-This script is a Python CLI, if you want to look at the code open:
+This tutorial uses a Python CLI, if you want to look at the code open:
-<walkthrough-editor-open-file filePath="cloudshell_open/datacatalog-fileset-exporter/src/datacatalog_fileset_exporter/datacatalog_fileset_exporter_cli.py"
+<walkthrough-editor-open-file filePath="cloudshell_open/datacatalog-util/src/datacatalog_util/datacatalog_util_cli.py"
-                              text="datacatalog_fileset_exporter_cli.py">
+                              text="datacatalog_util_cli.py">
 </walkthrough-editor-open-file>.

 Otherwise go to the next step.